cypress-io/cypress-documentation/content/guides/end-to-end-testing/writing-your-first-end-to-end-test.md

 - Set up
   [intelligent code completion](/guides/tooling/IDE-integration#Intelligent-Code-Completion)
   for Cypress commands and assertions.
+- Record your test results to [the Dashboard](/guides/dashboard/introduction) for advanced features like parallelization, flake detection, and more.
 - Check out the <Icon name="github"></Icon>
   [Cypress Real World App (RWA)](https://github.com/cypress-io/cypress-realworld-app) for practical demonstrations of Cypress testing practices, configuration, and